 Here you can learn more about the Bavarian style of saying “cheers”.
-Also you’ll be able to deep dive into the history of the world’s biggest folk festival Oktoberfest (which takes place every year in September/October) and taste the seasonally brewed Wiesn-beer afterwards in the “Museumsstüberl” tavern downstairs.
+Also you’ll be able to dive deeply into the history of the world’s biggest folk festival Oktoberfest (which takes place every year in September/October) and taste the seasonally brewed Wiesn-beer afterwards in the “Museumsstüberl” tavern downstairs.

 HISTORIC WALLS: Also very impressive is the historic house itself, partly around 650 years old, but lovely renovated!
-It is located close to the old city walls and not far from the traditional food market “Viktualienmarkt” in the city centre.
+It is located close to the old city walls and not far from the traditional food market “Viktualienmarkt” in the city centre